RFBorrello/WhisperGUI/README.md

 - FFMPEG

 # Disclosures
-WhisperGUI was made with help from ChatGPT
+WhisperGUI was made with help from ChatGPT.\n
 This repository uses Whisper, which is licensed under the MIT License (Copyright (c) 2022 OpenAI).
 The original source code can be found at https://github.com/openai/whisper.